MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/debug-JavaScript-code.md

 ## Select appropriate frame to debug your code

-Customer Engagement forms are composed of several frames.
+model-driven apps forms are composed of several frames.
 For the code to work in the **Console** of the browser developer tools, you must select the appropriate frame.
 - For the web client forms, select the frame named **ClientApiWrapper**.
 - For the new Unified Interface forms, select the frame named **ClientApiFrame_[n]** where n is the internal page ID.
 You should select the frame with the highest value for [n].